Class CharBitSet

 public static CharBitSet with(char index)

-Static builder for a CharBitSet; this overload does not allocate an array for the index/indices, but only takes one index.
-This always has an offset of 0.
+Static builder for an CharBitSet; this overload does not allocate an array for the index/indices, but only takes one index.

 Parameters:

-index - the one char to place in the built bit set
+index - the one position to place in the built bit set; must be non-negative

 Returns: